djpnewton/acuerdo/README.md

 ## Create backend servers
  - Go to the ansible directory `cd ansible`
  - Use vagrant to provision a local server for the exchange backend and blockchain clients `vagrant up`
- - Use ansible to initialise the exchange backend `./ansible_deploy_viaxch.sh`
+ - Use ansible to initialise the exchange backend `./ansible_deploy_viaxch.sh local`
- - Use ansible to initialse the blockchain clients `./ansible_deploy_blockchains.sh`
+ - Use ansible to initialse the blockchain clients `./ansible_deploy_blockchains.sh local`

 ## Create Acuerdo database
  - Create database `mysql --host=10.50.1.100 -uviaxch -pnot_production --execute="create database viafront;"`